danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Notice how it's unlikely that "the ability to code a working solution from first seeing the problem statement, in under an hour, while talking aloud and someone watches" is on the list of things employees are evaluated on.
 It's also unlikely to find something like this in the retrospective what didn't go well section, i.e. "this sprint didn't go well because the developers couldn't figure out whether an array or hash was appropriate in this method".

+TODO Another important consideration is the format.
+Some topics are suitable for conversational/real-time - such as the candidate's past experiences.
+Other topics are more suited to async style, where the candidate works through a problem on their own, in quiet, and then there's a follow on conversation about the solution. "forging new knowledge" such as being asked to solve a specific coding challenge, or to think through a data modelling exercise is better done async, to mimic how this is done on the job.

+The next sections describe some alternatives.

 ### Example: TBD Title

 In my experience, the reason projects struggle is often related to communication issues, in understanding business requirements and understanding what other developers did previously.
 In this case, here's an alternative to the live coding round to assess both technical skills and the ability to communicate effectively: